artificialcrafts/github-runner/README.md

 ## What's inside

-- `Dockerfile` – builds the runner image on top of Ubuntu 22.04.
+- `docker/Dockerfile` – builds the runner image on top of Ubuntu 22.04.
+- `docker/docker-compose.yml` – spins up the runner container, mounting the Clocktopus deployment directories and Docker socket.
+- `docker/.env.example` – template for the environment variables the runner needs.
 - `scripts/entrypoint.sh` – registers the runner with GitHub and starts the service.
-- `docker-compose.yml` – spins up the runner container, mounting the Clocktopus deployment directories and Docker socket.
-- `.env.example` – template for the environment variables the runner needs.
 - `examples/clocktopus-deploy.yml` – sample workflow to drop into the Clocktopus repo.

 ## Prerequisites